stevenjlho/leetcode/solutions/437. Path Sum III/README.md

 1. If the root node is `null`, there are no paths, so return `0`.
 2. Create a `Map` named `cache` to store the cumulative sums and their frequencies.
 Initialize it with `0` set to `1` to handle cases where the path sum equals the target from the root.
 3. `findPathSum` is a recursive function to perform DFS.
-It takes the current node (`curr`), the current cumulative sum (`currSum`), the target sum (`target`), and the cache.
+It takes the current node (`cur`), the current cumulative sum (`curSum`), the target sum (`target`), and the cache.
    - If the current node is `null`, return `0` as there are no further paths.
-   - Add the current node's value to `currSum` to update current sum.
+   - Add the current node's value to `curSum` to update current sum.
-   -  Calculate `numPathToCurr`, which is the number of paths ending at the current node that add up to `target`.
-This is done by checking if `currSum - target` is in the cache.
+   - Find the number of paths that end at `cur` and sum to `target` using `cache.get(curSum - target)`.
-   - Add the count of `currSum` in the cache or increment its count.
+   - Add the count of `curSum` in the cache or increment its count to identify whether a path ending at the current node contributes to a valid path sum.
-   - Recursively call `findPathSum` for the left and right children, adding `numPathToCurr` to their results.
+   - Recursively call `findPathSum` for the left and right children, adding `numPathToCur` to their results.
 This accumulates the total number of paths that sum to `target`.
-   - After exploring both children, decrement the count of `currSum` in the cache.
-It ensures the cache correctly represents the state of the current path being explored in the DFS.
+   - After exploring both children, decrement the count of `curSum` in the cache.
+This step is crucial for not carrying the count of a path sum from one branch of the tree to another.
    - Return the total number of paths found.
 4. Begin the DFS process with `root`, an initial sum of 0, the target sum, and the cache.